 LED indicators are important to show if the system is charging and whether the system is on bulk or float charging.
 LED indicators can also indicate errors and they either blink or turn colors to show an error.

 Heating up is one of the biggest impediments to an efficient controller.
 A die-cast design allows the controller to dissipate heat effectively.
 The controller must also be mounted in an area with sufficient ventilation.

 Some Controllers have a separate monitor to for displaying the performance of the system.
-New systems come with Bluetooth that allow you to install software you can use on your phone or computer and monitor the system from anywhere.
+New systems come with Bluetooth that allows you to install the software you can use on your phone or computer and monitor the system from anywhere.

-The Rover Charge Controllers are made in the USA by Renogy power.
-You can select from 20A, 30A or 40A controllers with an option of Bluetooth Module that pairs with the Renogy App.
+The Rover Charge Controllers are made in the USA by Renogy Power.
+You can select from 20A, 30A, or 40A controllers with an option of a Bluetooth Module that pairs with the Renogy App.
 You can change settings right from the comfort of your couch with your phone or Tablet.

 Automatically Detects Battery Voltage (12V or 24V)